 Why does it matter what kind of bluegill you stock in your Georgia pond?
 Even in Tennessee, the climate is such that coppernose and hand-painteds both grow significantly larger than northern-strain bluegill; and Georgia, of course, has a warmer climate still.
-Coppernose and hand-painteds will grow dramatically larger than northern-strain bluegill in a Georgia pond that is properly managed.
+Coppernose and hand-painteds will grow dramatically larger than northern-strain bluegill in a Georgia lake or pond that is properly managed.
 If you own a pond in Georgia and you want the best fish, you owe it to yourself to stock our bluegill.

 Hand Painted Bluegill- Unique to Trophy Pond

-We are the only hatchery in the world that sells hand-painted bluegill.
+We are the only hatchery in the world that sells hand-painted bluegill for fish stocking.
 We have traveled to the Apalachicola River in the Florida panhandle for the past three years to capture brood stock of these beautiful fish.
 It’s widely known among knowledgeable pond pros that most of the fish farms across the Southeast that sell coppernose bluegill do not have pure-strain coppernose.
 Whether accidentally or intentionally, most of these farms sell coppernose that have some northern-strain bluegill in their genes; we call these fish, “mutt coppernose.”
 Mutt coppernose are easy to spot once you’ve seen a number of pure Florida coppernose because they differ in several very quantifiable ways.
 The coloration on these fish will not be as distinctive as a pure Florida coppernose, and the colors will also be different: where a pure Florida male coppernose will often have bright purple on its gill flap, this color is rarely seen on the mutts; pure Florida males will have a pronounced light patch on their foreheads, ranging in color from copper (hence the name) to tan to lime green.
 Both males and females thar are pure-strain will have light-colored fringing on their fins and tail that ranges from cream to orange to white depending on the tint and visibility of the water they live in.
 Body shape in pure Florida coppernose is markedly different from northerns-strain bluegill in males and females alike – pure coppernose have a decidedly taller shape, gaining more of their growth in the span from their dorsal to their pectoral fins than do northern-strain.
 Pure Florida coppernose have broader and more distinct bands on their sides than their northern-strain counterparts; these bands are so distinct in larger fish that they can sometimes be seen in clear water from fifty feet away.
 Here are some photos of pure Florida-strain coppernose for reference:

 And these are northern-strain bluegill: